emissary-ingress/emissary/docs/howtos/linkerd2.md

     (It's important to require identity on the gateway port so that automatic mTLS works, but it's also important to let Ambassador handle its own ports.
 AutoInject can't handle this on its own.)

-3. Configure Ambassador as normal for your application.
+3. Configure Edge Stack as normal for your application.
 Don't forget to set `add_linkerd_headers: true`!

-At this point, your Ambassador installation should work fine with multicluster Linkerd as a source cluster: you can configure Linkerd to bridge to a target cluster, and all should be well.
+At this point, your Edge Stack installation should work fine with multicluster Linkerd as a source cluster: you can configure Linkerd to bridge to a target cluster, and all should be well.

 ### Using the Cluster as a Target Cluster

-Allowing the Ambassador installation to serve as a target cluster requires explicitly giving permission for Linkerd to mirror services from the cluster, and explicitly telling Linkerd to use the Ambassador as the target gateway.
+Allowing the Edge Stack installation to serve as a target cluster requires explicitly giving permission for Linkerd to mirror services from the cluster, and explicitly telling Linkerd to use the Edge Stack as the target gateway.

-1. Configure the target cluster Ambassador to allow insecure routing.
+1. Configure the target cluster Edge Stack to allow insecure routing.

-    When Ambassador is running in a Linkerd mesh, Linkerd provides transport security, so connections coming in from the Linkerd in the source cluster will always be HTTP when they reach Ambassador.
+    When Edge Stack is running in a Linkerd mesh, Linkerd provides transport security, so connections coming in from the Linkerd in the source cluster will always be HTTP when they reach Edge Stack.
 Therefore, the `Host` CRDs corresponding to services that you'll be accessing from the source cluster *must* be configured to `Route` insecure requests.
 More information on this topic is available in the [`Host` documentation](../../topics/running/host-crd); an example might be

     ```yaml
     apiVersion: getambassador.io/v2